tpmp-inra/ipso_phen/docs/installation.md

+# Getting the source code

+Source code is available from our [GitHub](https://github.com/tpmp-inra/ipso_phen)

 # Installing

+!!! warning
     Following a number of issues with OpenCV and Qt packages on windows, we recommend using pip instead of conda.

 ## Pip